-NCFD is proud to announce the 2020 Firefighter of the Year was awarded to Engineer Nick Sooter.
+NCFD is proud to announce September’s Employee-of-the-Month is awarded to Engineer Benjamin Dye.

 “Based on the following recommendation from Deputy Chief Matt Rhoton, it is my pleasure

 to recognize you as “Employee-of-the-Month” for September 2023 with my appreciation for